CSCI156/CSCI156-Activity-17/Activity 17.md

     class InvalidSocial(Exception):
         pass
     def __init(self):
-        self.social = self.getss
+        self.social = self.get_social()

-    def validatess(self):
+    def validate_ss(self, s):
-        check that self.ss is valid
+        check that s is valid social security number.
-        Anywhere that you find the ss is invalid raise self.InvalidSocial
+        Anywhere that you find the s is invalid raise self.InvalidSocial

-    def getsocial(self):
+    def get_social(self):
-        self.ss = input("Social: ")
+        ss = input("Social: ")
         try
-            self.validatess()
+            self.validate_ss(ss)
         except InvalidSocial:
             print("Invalid SS, please try again\n")
             self.getsocial()
+        self.social = ss

 ```
-- validate should check that a valid ss number has been put in.
+- validate_ss should check that a valid ss number has been put in.
 If not it should raise the InvalidSocial exception.
 Since InvaldSocial is inside the class you will have to call it with self.InvalidSocial.

 #### Create the module
-- put the code for this module in a file ss.py
+- put the code for this module in a file socialsecurity.py.
+Do NOT call any other variables socialsecurity, doing that will cause some interesting errors that will be hard to find.

 ### Create an employee module
 #### Create an employee class